How to Run a Successful Marketing Campaign

 When the campaign is over, it's time to see how successful it was.
 Go back to your marketing objective, measure what you've chosen to measure to determine the campaign's success and see how it's done.

 Suppose that the marketing objective for your bike seats marketing campaign was to increase sales of bike seats 25% over four months.
-It would be a simple matter after the fact to compare May, June, July, August and September sales figures and do the math.
-How to Measure Your Marketing Efforts presents three formulas you can use.
+It would be a simple matter after the fact to compare May, June, July, August, and September sales figures and do the math.

 Once you've measured the results of your marketing campaign, you'll be able to make decisions about the marketing strategies you've used and future campaigns.
-Suppose that your bike seat marketing campaign increased bike seat sales 41%.
-You'd decide to repeat it again next year wouldn't you?
+Suppose that your bike seat marketing campaign increased bike seat sales by 41%.
+You'd decide to repeat it again next year, wouldn't you?